Platform Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Platform Home Loans Conveyancing Panel Sample Enquires to our Call Center from members of the public
+Platform Home Loans Conveyancing Panel : Questions and Answers from members of the public

-Can you please explain the reason why all UK lawyers are not on the Platform Home Loans Solicitor panel?
+Is there a reason why all property lawyers are not on the Platform Home Loans Solicitor panel?

-Platform Home Loans and other banks tend to restrict either the type or the number of conveyancing firms on their approved list of lawyers.
-Typical examples of such restriction(s) being that a firm must have two or more partners.
+Platform Home Loans and other banks ordinarily restrict either the type or the number of conveyancing firms on their panel.
+A common example of such restriction(s) being that a firm must have two or more partners.
 In addition to restricting the type of firm, some have decided to limit the number of firms they use to represent them.
 You should note that Platform Home Loans have no responsibility for the quality of advice provided by any member of Platform Home Loans Conveyancer Panel.
 Mortgage fraud was a key driver in the rationalisation of conveyancing panels a few years ago and whilst there are differing views about the extent of solicitor involvement in some of that fraud.
 Statistics from the Land Registry reveal that thousands of law firms only carry out one or two conveyances a year.
 Those supporting conveyancing panel cuts ask why law firms should have the right to be on a Lender panel when clearly, Conveyancing is not their speciality?
 To put it another way; would you want a conveyancing solicitor to represent you if you were charged with a crime; probably not.

 Privacy